John-TSI/TSI_Project__Bunny/README.md

 - branch 'MakeInfected' was used to develop and test the 'SpreadInfection' method of class Field.
 - branch 'FoodShortage' was used to develop and test the 'MassCull' method of class Field.
 - branch 'InputCull' was used to develop and test the extra feature which allows the user to initiate a population cull with a key input.
+- branch 'NoMaxCount' was used to develop and test the extra feature which allows the user to remove the maximum population limit.

 These feature branches were each merged with the main development branch once their respective additional functionalities had been tested.